emw7/flexms/extra/doc/Logging/README.md

 ### What key

-The what key is composed of a pattern and a list of params.
+The what key is composed of a pattern and a list of parameters.
-The pattern is a string that can contain placeholders (in the form `{}`) that are replaced positionally by the params.
+The pattern is a string that can contain placeholders (in the form `{}`) that are replaced positionally by the parameters.
 Example:
 > pattern: Today is {} and therefore I wear {}
 > params: [hot, t-shirt]